Covid-19 testing for school aged children

 Families of school aged children can access their own LFD testing

 Tests given to pupils and students must not be used by anyone else.
-Families of school aged children can access their own LFD testing:
+Families of school aged children can access their own LFD testing by:

-- Collection from your nearest community collect site or pharmacy.
+- Collection from your nearest library, community collect site or pharmacy.

 - Order a home LFD test kit online to be delivered to your home.